Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 How it works: You come in wanting one suit, but the tailor aggressively pushes multi-item packages.
 “Two suits and four shirts is much better value!”
 They make it seem wasteful to buy just one item.

-Why it’s problematic: These packages often hide low-quality goods behind volume discounts.
+Why it is problematic: These packages often hide low-quality goods behind volume discounts.
 The tailor focuses on quantity over quality, and you end up with multiple mediocre garments instead of one excellent one.

 Better approach: Order one item first.
-If you’re happy with the quality and fit, come back for more.
-Reputable tailors understand this logic.
+If you are happy with the quality and fit, come back for more.
+Reputable tailors understand this logic and will not pressure you into buying more than you need.

 Red Flags to Watch For